westonMS/ecen520_student/spi_cntrl/SPI_cntrl.md

 -->
 In this assignment, you will create a [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) controller for communicating with a SPI device.

 The SPI protocol is used extensively in embedded systems as a way to control external devices using a simple serial protocol.
 There are two devices on the Nexys 4 board that use the SPI protocol (each on a different SPI bus): an accelerometer and a QSPI flash memory.
-We will use the controller to communicate with the accelerometer.
+We will use the controller in the next assignment to communicate with the accelerometer.
 The SPI protocol is similar to the UART in that it transfers data serially between two devices.
-The primary difference between SPI and the UART is that SPI includes a clock to synchronize the transfer of data bits and provides simultaneous transmit and receivce.
+The primary difference between SPI and the UART is that SPI includes a clock to synchronize the transfer of data bits and provides simultaneous transmit and receive.
 This allows devices to communicate without agreeing ahead of time on the baud rate.

 **Note on Terminology**